MingyuHK/Net-zero-micorgrid-planning/README.md

 To reproduce the experiments in the paper, please refer to the detailed ```README.md``` in the following folders.

-#### Centralized optimization
+#### PINN_training
-Results serve as the benchmark for VPP's decision-making.
+Results show the estimated parameters for SMR's reduced dynamic model.

-#### Distributed optimization
+#### Bench
-Results show the concergence for the distributed scheme.
+Results serve as the benchmark for the proposed palnning scheme.

-#### Distributed differentially private optimization
+#### Load_change
+Results show sensitivity analysis with differnt load disturbance level.

+#### Network
-Results show the impact of the added noise in dual variable.
+Results show the impact of network line congestion.